proxima-one/plonky2/starky2/src/starky2lib/rlp/ARCHITECTURE.md

 ### output stack layout

-The "complete" strstack is sequence of entries, where the `i`th entry from the bottom of the stack is represented as the following fields, in order from least to greatest address:
+The "output stack" is actually a read-only memory.
+But, semantically, we're using it to "push" the output backwards onto the stack and the consumer reads it by "popping" off of the stack.
+The layout is a single cell containing a pointer to the "top" of the stack followed by a sequence of entries, where the `i`th entry from the bottom of the stack is represented as the following fields, in order from least to greatest address:
 * res: result rlp-encoding of item `i`
 * len: len of rlp-encoded string (number of elements to pop)
 * op_id: `i`

+The entry at the top of the stack has the highest `1op_id` and the entry at the bottom should have `op_id = 0`.

 ### call stack layout

-Call stack semantics are specified below in the state machine definition below
+Call stack is a stack whose base adress is zero.
+See the state machine definition below to see how it is used and what goes on it.

 ## State Machine